h i g h l i g h t s

 oblong industries :: client solutions

-As Director of Engineering for Oblong’s Client Solutions division (2010-2018), I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for clients such as IBM, McKinsey, and ESPN.
-Our skill in crafting interactive spatial experiences at massive scale – 100 million pixels rendered in realtime – earned industry recognition, awards, and enduring client relationships.
-With less than a tenth of company headcount, the group often earned a much higher fraction of company revenue.
+Director of Engineering, Client Solutions (2010-2018).
+I grew and led an interdisciplinary team of engineers and designers who created a series of immersive environments for clients including IBM, McKinsey, and ESPN — interactive spatial experiences at massive scale, 100 million pixels rendered in realtime.

 warehouse 1